About

 Finally, Fortepan US is a powerful tool for grouping photographs by theme.
 We have a list of controlled category terms (like “children” and “farms”) that administrators apply to each photo in the archive to increase its findability by subject.
 Descriptive tags offer an even more detailed layer of thematic grouping, offering users a convenient entry point to photographs that resonate with their interests and experiences.
 The Fortepan US platform is built to encourage crowd-sourced tagging so everyone can share their expertise in describing a photograph’s content.

-The Fortepan US cooperative platform increases accessibility, offers joyful exploration with more publicly useful and immersive experiences, and inspires ardent participation in the tagging and interpretation of the images shared publicly online.
+The Fortepan US cooperative portal increases accessibility, offers joyful exploration with more publicly useful and immersive experiences, and inspires ardent participation in the tagging and interpretation of the images shared publicly online.
 This creates a fundamentally different viewing experience than clicking around in segmented collections–more delightful, more diverse, more holistic, more grounded in the social history of the people.
+Any version of Fortepan US, including interpretive exhibits (explained below), can be embedded into any other website.
+Embedding enables more sharing--the photographs along with the interactive viewing experience.

 Finally, we recognize the broad range of images that we have curated into this archive, including images that may be offensive or portray negative stereotypes.
 All images should be viewed in the context of their time periods.
 Fortepan US does not endorse the views represented in such images.
 However, we think these images are important for the overall conversation about who we are as Americans.
 They provide a fuller understanding and representation of different time periods in United States history.
 We hope you agree why they are there.